microsoft/vcpkg/docs/specifications/ports-overlay.md

 ## 4. Proposed User experience

 ### i.
-User wants to preserve an older version of a port.
+User wants to preserve an older version of a port

 Developer Alice and her team use `vcpkg` to acquire **OpenCV** and some other packages.
-She has even contributed many patches to add features to the **OpenCV 3** port in `vckpg`.
-But, one day, she notices that a PR to update OpenCV to the next major version has been merged.
+She has even contributed many patches to add features to the **OpenCV 3** port in `vcpkg`.
+But, one day, she notices that a PR to update **OpenCV** to the next major version has been merged.

 Alice wants to update some packages available in `vcpkg`.
-Unfortunately, updating her project to use the latest OpenCV is not immediately possible.
+Unfortunately, updating her project to use the latest **OpenCV** is not immediately possible.

 Alice creates a private GitHub repository and checks in the set of ports that she wants to preserve.
 Then provides her teammates with the link to clone her private ports repository.